NetworkBlockDevice/nbd/doc/proto.md

 Some of the major downsides of the default simple reply to `NBD_CMD_READ` are as follows.
-First, it is not possible to support partial reads or early errors (the command must succeed or fail as a whole, and either *length* bytes of data must be sent or a hard disconnect must be initiated, even if the failure is `NBD_EINVAL` due to bad flags).
+First, it is not possible to support partial reads or early errors (the command must succeed or fail as a whole; no payload is sent if *error* was set, but if *error* is zero and a later error is detected before *length* bytes are returned, the server must initiate a hard disconnect).
 Second, there is no way to efficiently skip over portions of a sparse file that are known to contain all zeroes.
-Finally, it is not possible to reliably decode the server traffic without also having context of what pending read requests were sent by the client.
+Finally, it is not possible to reliably decode the server traffic without also having context of what pending read requests were sent by the client, to see which *handle* values will have accompanying payload on success.
 Therefore structured replies are also permitted if negotiated.

 A structured reply in the transmission phase consists of one or more structured reply chunk messages.
 The server MUST NOT send